Let’s get into this chicken pot pie soup.

 Make this creamy chicken pot pie soup when you have no energy to put together a meal.
 You can use a rotisserie chicken that’s already cooked and seasoned for you, and basically dump all your ingredients into a pot while it does the work for you.
 This can be made in a slow cooker or a normal soup pot.

 I beefed it up with the addition of potatoes since I don’t have any pie crust on top to make sure you’re satisfied.
 (Normal pot pie should not both have crust and potatoes – period!)
+Red or white potatoes are fine; the main thing is to be sure you chop them into bite-sized pieces.

 And did I mention this is completely dairy-free?
-Another lightened up recipe thanks to the power of coconut milk.
+Another lightened-up recipe thanks to the power of coconut milk.
 If you’re allergic to coconut, just sub with another non-dairy cream option or heavy cream if you don’t mind dairy.

 For those of you doing a Fall/Winter Whole30 (I just may join you…) add this to your meal plan!
 Let me know in the comments: are there any other soups you love and would like to see on Coined Cuisine?